Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 July: Puerto Vallarta, Mexico

 Who needs the overcrowded, overpriced, and often sweltering Mediterranean in summer?
-Puerto Vallarta is the perfect substitute, with appealing beaches and plenty of plush hotels.
+Puerto Vallarta has spectacular beaches and plenty of plush hotels.
 Even better, it’s a short-haul, direct flight to most major hubs stateside.
-The weather is glorious most of the season; when it rains, mostly in the midafternoon, use that downpour as an excuse to take a Spanish-style siesta after a long, indulgent lunch.
+The weather is glorious most of the season; when it rains, mostly in the midafternoon, use that downpour as an excuse to take a siesta after a long, indulgent lunch.

-Charter a yacht, Med-style, for a day or more out on the water.
-Underwater activities like scuba diving and snorkeling are superb in and around Los Arcos, or “the Arches,” a collection of gray granite islands about six miles off the coast that form a protected marine park.
+If you’ve got a group, consider chartering a yacht for a day or more out on the water.
+Underwater activities like scuba diving and snorkeling are superb in and around Los Arcos, a collection of gray granite islands with arched caves about six miles off the coast that form a protected marine park.

-A bay of shallow water with a small red house on the shore and mountains in the background in bright light at 9 p.m. in Norway in summer
+A bay of shallow water with a small red house on shore and mountains in background in bright light at 9 p.m. in Norway in summer

 Photo by Sina Ettmer Photography/Shutterstock